Common Types of Nursing Home Abuse

 Decubitus ulcers, also known as “pressure ulcers” or “bedsores” are a common result of inattentive and negligent nursing home care.
 According to a study published by the U.S. Department of Health and Human Services, more than 10 percent of nursing home residents suffer from decubitus ulcers every year.

 While some nursing homes try to argue that there is no preventing bedsores among elderly and bedridden residents, the reality is that these injuries are easily preventable.
 No one should have to suffer through the agonizing pain and discomfort that can accompany untreated bedsores.
-If you or a loved one is suffering and you believe that a negligent nursing home may be to blame, the Rhode Island and Massachusetts attorneys at Bottaro Law want to fight for you.
+If you or a loved one is suffering and you believe that a negligent nursing home may be to blame, the Rhode Island and Massachusetts attorneys at the Bottaro Law Firm, LLC want to fight for you.

 Risk Factors for Decubitus Ulcers